 - Fundamental changes inherent in health care reform and relevant to nursing practice

 - The power of nursing care coordination to improve patient outcomes

 - The relevance of nursing professional practice in effective care coordination

 - Opportunities for nursing excellence and innovation in panel management, patient activation, team-based care, and transition models.

-The four seminars that will follow build on subjects introduced during this first workshop in developing specific skills required to provide patient-centered care coordination in emerging models of health care delivery.
+The four seminars that follow build on subjects introduced during this first workshop in developing specific skills required to provide patient-centered care coordination in emerging models of healthcare delivery.

 This is an exciting time for nurses!
-As one care manager notes, “Health care reform has created a perfect storm, moving nurses into a role of power and influence in patient care and program development.”
-This series of workshops will provide a roadmap to move the profession forward in meeting these challenges and enjoying the opportunities that come with them.
+As one care manager notes, “Healthcare reform has created a perfect storm, moving nurses into a role of power and influence in patient care and program development.”
+This series of workshops provides a roadmap to move the profession forward in meeting these challenges and enjoying the opportunities that come with them.